 As a physical education teacher, it made me realize that I sometimes underestimate the power of student learning.
 Often I spend unnecessary amounts of time explaining directions and giving detailed examples of activities and challenges.

 For example, at the end of each marking period, my team and I like to set up stations around the gym for our pre-kindergarten-2nd Grade students.
 Stations include fitness, manipulatives, throwing and catching, striking, scooters, etc. Yesterday, for the first time, I divided the students up into groups of three and sent them to each of the seven stations.
 Instead of explaining each station in detail, I simply instructed the groups to stay in their general area, be safe and work together.
 I was astonished by the cooperation and creativity.
 As expected, there were a few disagreements, however, this is where I challenged the students to problem solve on their own.
 Students were creating games and challenges that I could have never imagined through THEIR interpretation.

-For our next class we offered the same workout.
+For our next class, we offered the same workout.
 However, this time we didn’t include examples and explanations.
-The results were amazing!
-We witnessed communication, experimentation, and problem solving.
+The results were astonishing!
+We witnessed communication, experimentation, and problem-solving.
 I even learned there are other, and sometimes more effective ways to do each of the partner exercises.

 Along with PE teachers, ALL teachers and administrators should consider giving students more freedom to explore and play.
 Taking away recess to increase class time is such a backward way of thinking, yet still exists.
 Parents could possibly encourage less structured sports and activities, and allow their children more time to simply go out and play.
 After all, play is a child’s work!

 “In a healthy human being, the thirst for knowledge is never quenched.” -Peter Gray

 Gray, Peter.
 Free to Learn: Why Unleashing the Instinct to Play Will Make Our Children Happier, More Self-reliant, and Better Students for Life.
 N.p.: n.p., n.d.
 Print.